 During the school year, special programs are scheduled on the last Wednesday of the month at 3:30 pm.
-Mid-month Corner Club meetings are fun crafts and games.
 Children will need a note to be dropped off by the school bus.
 We really appreciate knowing in advance how many children will be attending, so please register by calling 860-542-5075 at least four days before the program.
+Refreshments are provided.
 Thank you!

 A reading club open to students in the 4th, 5th, and 6th grades, Page-turners meet once a month on Sunday or Friday afternoons.
 Please contact Eileen Fitzgibbons if your child would like to join the book discussion group.